hasderhi/hasderhi/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: hasederhi.12@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: alway looses in rock paper scissors
+- ⚡ Fun fact: always looses in rock paper scissors

 <!---
 hasderhi/hasderhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.